Jhabige/Jhabige.github.io/pictures.md

 ## Other Photos
 ![40th Anniversary of Statistics Department USC]({{"/assets/img/USCConference.JPG" | relative_url }})
 <br>
-Edsel Pena, me, Alex McClain, Akim Akepdou, Laura Taylor (left to right) reunited at the University of South Carolina Statistics Department's 40th Anniversary Conference in 2026.
-We all studied under Dr. Pena together and are now professors at Oklahoma State University, University of South Carolina, Missouri University of Science and Technology and Elon University, respectively.
+Edsel Pena, Josh Habiger, Alex McClain, Akim Akepdou, Laura Taylor (left to right) reunite at the University of South Carolina Statistics Department's 40th Anniversary Conference in 2026.
+We all studied under Dr. Pena together 15 + years ago, and are now professors at Oklahoma State University, University of South Carolina, Missouri University of Science and Technology and Elon University, respectively.

 ![Josh and Prat]({{ "/assets/img/JoshPrat.JPG" | relative_url }})
 <br>